My.EOU Portal Current Students Faculty/Staff

 The Teach Rural Oregon (TRO) project aims at recruiting diverse student teachers (including first generation) to complete their student teaching in rural and isolated rural districts across Oregon.

 The Teach Rural Oregon (TRO) Project is a partnership between the Eastern Oregon University College of Education and the Wallowa Region 18 ESD with grant support from the Oregon Department of Education (ODE) based on grant initiative and funding recommendation from the Educator Advancement Council.

-The Eastern Oregon Teacher Academy is an intense three-day program in which participants share in a variety of activities that will help them to better understand what teachers do and to determine whether or not they have the potential for meeting this professional challenge.
+The Eastern Oregon Teacher Academy is an intense four-day program in which participants share in a variety of activities that will help them to better understand what teachers do and to determine whether or not they have the potential for meeting this professional challenge.
 Follow the link above to learn more!

 Follow the link above to learn more about the TRO Junior Field Study program.